By Ellie Simmonds

 - loft hatches

-If you are applying a total package of insulation, it’s important not to completely seal the building.
-Make sure you keep good ventilation in areas where there are open fires or open flues and in rooms where moisture is produced.
+Make sure you keep outside ventilation in areas where there are open fires or flues, and in rooms where moisture is produced like kitchens and bathrooms.

 Do you need a draught proofing professional?

-Draught proofing shouldn’t be too much of a problem if you can deal with simple DIY jobs.
+Draught proofing shouldn’t be too tricky if you're happy to tackle simple DIY jobs.
 Most products should be available from good DIY shops.

-However, some homes, especially older buildings with single glazing, will be more difficult to draught proof than others.
-This is when you could do with the help of a professional.
-To find a trustworthy, local installer, you can use Which?
-Trusted Traders.
-The Draught Proofing Advisory Association also lists installers.
+Some homes, especially older buildings with single glazing, will be more difficult to draught proof than others.
+In these cases, you may find you could do with the help of a professional.

 Draught proofing sash windows

 Sash windows, especially old single-glazed ones, are notorious for being draughty.
-Not everyone wants to replace their traditional sash windows, but if you do then installing A-rated double glazing could save between £85 and £110 a year on the heating bill of a typical home.
+Not everyone wants to replace their traditional sash windows, but if you do, then installing A-rated double glazing could save between £95 and £115 a year on the heating bill of a typical home (depending on its size).

 To make sure you don’t get overcharged for double glazing, read our guide to double glazing prices.